 Here are 5 ways you too can introduce vegan values to your kids:

 - Read vegan-friendly books to them and discuss the storyline.
-I bought Naja (Na-ya) her first book with a vegan message by Ruby Roth when she was 2 years old and I read it to her all the time.
+I bought my niece her first books with a vegan message by Ruby Roth when she was 2 years old and I read them to her all the time.
 As we both love books and going to the library together, I make sure that the ones she chooses are about compassion and equality.
 Kids learn through stories (heck, we all learn through stories) and I want to make sure they are positive.

 - Teach them about the animal kingdom, evolution and equality.
 By that what I mean is, teach them that they are an animal.
 We are so fucking afraid of telling kids that they are animals because we have been brought up thinking that it is humans vs animals and that we are nothing like those dirty wild beasts.
 But we are.
-We are as much of an animal as pigs and fish are, and Naja knows that.
-Here is a fun little anecdote: Whenever we see a snail or a ladybug, I say: Oh wow, what a beautiful animal, just like you and me.
+We are as much of an animal as pigs and fish are, and she knows that.
+Whenever we see a snail or a ladybug, I say: Oh wow, what a beautiful animal, just like you and me.
 And then she would say: Yes, we are all animals and we will all die.
-When we go to the cemetery we often talk about people who die and are buried that’s why she says that.
+She says that because when we go to the cemetery we often talk about people who die and are buried.
 Nothing morbid, I promise, but enough to let her know that death is a part of every animal’s life.

 - Does your kid love to watch cartoons and animated movies?
 My niece does and I always search for fun informative shows that portray other animals in a good and kind way.
 This is so much easier now that she speaks English – not fluently, but I have been speaking English to her since she was a baby and she is extremely good at it – and we have millions of movies and cartoons to watch.
 There is a lot of dangerous and disgusting shit on the internet so always watch what they watch to protect them from predators.